 The histogram lets you view the tonal range of an image to help you evaluate and adjust the color and tone.
-For more information about the histogram, see "Using histograms" on page 165.
+For more information about the histogram, see "Histograms" on page 157.

 Viewing images in the Image Adjustment Lab

 The tools in the Image Adjustment Lab let you view images in various ways, so that you can evaluate the color and tone adjustments you make.
 For example, you can rotate images, pan to a new area, zoom in or out, and choose how to display the corrected image in the preview window.